 UK national newspapers | UK national magazines | New York magazines

-I am CMP's tutor in non-fiction writing.
+I am CMP's tutor in non-fiction writing and music journalism.

 I have been a professional writer for over 20 years, starting out on local newspapers and then quickly moving on to some of Britain's top national papers.